Open Accessibility Menu

 Double knee replacement surgery

 Roger’s knees were beginning to pay the price of a lifetime of activity, including logging hundreds of miles of hiking each summer.
 “You could get a view of the Tetons by looking through the gap between my legs,” he said of his formerly bowed and unstable legs.
 No stranger to the joint replacement process, Roger had had two shoulder replacements previously at St. John’s.
 The new joint replacement classes, part of the Peak Joint Replacement program, “helped me feel more comfortable knowing what would happen next,” he said.
 "I haven't walked this straight or tall in four years.
 We are fortunate that this town has this kind of a program.
 The nurses were incredible.
 People know you and are kind.
-The hospital just keeps getting better and better."
+The health system just keeps getting better and better."

 Nancy RufenerNancy Rufener